As part of the Field Education program, each student commits to:

 While students are required to complete two units (credits) of Field Education, students may choose to complete up to three Divinity School-funded placements.
 Students may also complete their Field Education requirements through a self-initiated placement (funded or unfunded), as well as through a unit of approved Clinical Pastoral Education (CPE), for a total of up to five Field Education placements.

-Review the Field Education Policies & Procedure Manual (pdf) to learn more about the student’s role including:
+Review the Field Education Policies and Procedures Manual (pdf) to learn more about the student’s role including:

 - the assignment process